 Gorilla: Mattermost, Rocket.Chat.
 Lightweight: Zulip.

-For a team of 5–20 where most of the communication is asynchronous and you want structured discussions, Zulip's topic-based threading is materially better than Slack's channel model — it genuinely changes how teams communicate.
-The install is lighter, the UI is simpler, and the learning curve is mostly about unlearning Slack habits.
-Smaller in scale, bigger in design insight.
+For a team of 5–20 where most communication is asynchronous and structured, Zulip's topic-based threading is materially better than Slack's channel model.
+It genuinely changes how teams communicate.
+Lighter install, simpler UI.
+Most of the learning curve is unlearning Slack habits, which is a feature, not a bug.

 Case 5: monitoring

-If you just want to know that your three websites, your home NAS, and your dad's WordPress blog are up — and to get a Discord ping when one goes down — Uptime Kuma is 10 minutes to install, has a lovely dashboard, and does exactly that.
-Trying to shoehorn Prometheus into this use case is overkill that you'll abandon inside a month.
+If you just want to know that your three websites, your home NAS, and your dad's WordPress are up, and to get a Discord ping when one goes down: Uptime Kuma installs in 10 minutes, has a lovely dashboard, and does exactly that.
+Gatus is the same idea but configured as YAML, if you prefer that.

 Case 6: password manager